 All the sound recordings in this “acoustic experience” were carefully researched to reflect what the survivors actually heard—from the indigenous birds in the jungle to the sounds of the specific weapons heard in the warfare they experienced.

 I am grateful to Minnesota Public Radio News Executive Editor, Mike Edgerly and Producer Sara Meyer for hosting the program’s broadcast premiere on April 17, 2017, and to the Voice of America for its International broadcasts and for translation of the entire program into the Khmer language.

-The Voice of America has produced a translated version of “Follow the Moon” in the beautiful Khmer language; it now streams to millions of Khmer speakers worldwide.
+Not long after its release in North America, the Voice of America produced a translated version of “Follow the Moon” in the beautiful Khmer language; it now streams to millions of Khmer speakers worldwide.
 Listen on the player below…